 Why The Leaks Take Place?

 The shower heads are fixed on the standard shower arm.
 Most of the leaks occur from the shower arm.
-It is basically small equipment which is slightly bent so that the shower head can be fixed easily.
+It is basically small equipment that is slightly bent so that the shower head can be fixed easily.

 The shower arm has threads on both sides.
 The one end of the thread is fixed inside the wall, and the other one is attached with the shower head.